AltayYuzeir/PaddleOCR-UI/README.md

 ## Limitations

-- Large PDF files may require significant memory and processing time
+- Large PDF files may require significant memory and processing time.
-- Complex layouts with non-standard formatting may not be perfectly preserved
+- Complex layouts with non-standard formatting may not be perfectly preserved.
-- Mathematical formulas and special characters may not be accurately recognized
+- Mathematical formulas and special characters may not be accurately recognized.

 ## Contributing